dig Command in Linux: DNS Lookup

 104.18.58.123

-The output will include only the IP addresses of the A record.
+The output includes only the IP addresses of the A record.

-For more a detailed answer, turn off all the results using the +noall options and then turn on only the answer section with the +answer option.
+For a more detailed answer, turn off all the results using the +noall option and then turn on only the answer section with the +answer option:

 dig linux.org +noall +answer